microsoft/appcenter-sdk-react-native/README.md

     The example above shows how to use the `Start()` method and include both the Analytics and Crashes module.
 If you wish not to use Analytics, remove the parameter from the method call above.
 Note that, unless you explicitly specify each module as parameters in the start method, you can't use that Mobile Center service.
 Also, the `Start()` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.

-   **Note that your forms iOS app requires additional setup steps for in-app updates to work.**
+   **Note that your Xamarin.iOS app requires additional setup steps for in-app updates to work.**

 	In case you are using Mobile Center Distribute, make sure to add the `Distribute.DontCheckForUpdatesInDebug();` call to your `FinishedLaunching` method on you app delegate.
 It should look similar to this: